-the Nigel's story that when CBS balked at incurring the extra printing costs Murray agreed to alter his deal, lowering his points on the album!
+Murray believed this jacket art treatment was so important to the Nigel's story that when CBS balked at incurring the extra printing costs Murray agreed to alter his deal, lowering his points on the album!
 As no original art elements survived, Intervention's art director, Tom Vadakan, restored the art from carefully prepared high-res scans of the original UK jacket.
 Weeks of cleanup and tweaks were required.
 Stoughton Printing worked just as tirelessly, identifying paper stock that's a dead ringer for the original diary, save for being heavier, and worked for hours on press to get all the colors just right.
 This boutique process is finished by printing as an "Old Style" gatefold, printed first as flat, heavy paper then adhered to heavy gatefold "blanks."
 The front and back are film laminated for a beauty and longevity.
-Murray dreamed of achieving this quality level in 1972 for mass market.
+Murray is thrilled with the final product, agreeing that he could have only dreamed of achieving this quality level in 1972 for mass market.
 I sent an original U.K. LP to my partners at Dorado Music Packaging, who used that LP to spot match the center label colors to the original.
-This is the kind of authenticity that's required at every step for serious vinyl For mastering the original recording engineer Phill Brown supplied his own 1/4" 15-ips analog masters.
+This is the kind of authenticity that's required at every step for serious vinyl reissues.
+For mastering the original recording engineer Phill Brown supplied his own 1/4" 15-ips analog masters.
 Kevin Gray at CoHEARent Audio mastered 100% analog at 45 RPM over two 180gram LPs, which were pressed at RTI.
 As a single 33, side 2 was originally over 27 minutes, which undoubtedly forced sonic compromises in cutting.
-Nigel Lived isn't just reissued but reborn in 2017, on his 45th birthday!
+Thanks to all of this obsessive attention to detail by all parties, Nigel Lived isn't just reissued but reborn in 2017, on his 45th birthday!
 "When CBS balked at incurring the extra printing costs Murray agreed to alter his deal, lowering his points on the album!"